 - Between three and five one-on-one meetings with their mentor.

 - Subject to developments in relation to the COVID-19 pandemic, one or more social events for mentors, mentees and members of the participating sets of chambers.

 Bankim Thanki QC, Head of Fountain Court Chambers, said: “Encouraging a wider group of people to consider a career at the Bar can only be a positive development, not least in enhancing the Bar’s pool of talent, and we are delighted to be part of the initiative.
 We see this as a very positive step for the future of the commercial Bar.”

 Rosalind Phelps QC, its Head of Pupillage, said: “Achieving equality and diversity at the Bar is so important.
 We hope this scheme will assist those from underrepresented groups – whether in terms of race, gender, sexuality, social background or other factors – to access experienced mentors who can help guide and advise them on their future careers, as well as giving practical advice around pupillage.”

-Applications to participate in the scheme are now open, and will close at midday on 2 October 2020.
+Applications to participate in the scheme are now closed.